cado-security/product-help/docs/cado/deploy/gcp/gcp-settings.md

 sidebar_position: 2
 ---

-# How to set up GCP for collection of data by Cado
+# How to set up GCP for collection of data by / Forensic Acquisition and Investigation

-You can acquire compute and storage resources from GCP with the Cado platform by
+You can acquire compute and storage resources from GCP with the platform by

-1. Setting up the primary GCP project for Cado collection
+1. Setting up the primary GCP project for / Forensic Acquisition and Investigation collection
 2. Setting up a Service Account in GCP
-3. Entering credentials into Cado
+3. Entering credentials into / Forensic Acquisition and Investigation

 The below guide walks through this process.